-As at 31 December 2019, the Company's loans and advances to customers amounted to RMB10,195,517 thousand, with allowances for impairment losses amounting to RMB191,364 thousand.
+As at 31 December 2021, the Company's loans and advances to customers amounted to RMB4,101,978 thousands, with allowances for impairment losses amounting to RMB1,662,084 thousands.

 The Company uses the expected credit loss ("ECL") model to calculate the loss allowance in accordance with Hong Kong Financial Reporting Standard 9 - Financial instruments.
 The Company classifies loans and advances to customers into three different stages and recognises an impairment allowance based on the expected credit loss for the next 12 months or the entire lifetime of the loan and advance to customer, depending on whether credit risk on that loan and advance to customer has increased significantly since initial recognition.